jmcascalheira/MidPalSet/README.md

 > Cascalheira, J., Bicho, N. and Gonçalves.
 C., (2018). *Assessing the
 > spatial patterning of Middle Paleolithic human settlement in
 > westernmost Iberia*.
-Name of journal/book, Accessed 27 Oct 2018.
+Name of journal/book, Accessed 05 Nov 2018.
 > Online at <https://doi.org/xxx/xxx>

 ### How to cite